canjs/canjs/docs/can-guides/topics/logic.md

 @body

+This guide will show you many techniques for writing the logic of a Component’s ViewModel so that it is easy to test and easy to maintain.
+It will show how to organize a ViewModel so that there is a clear purpose for each property and method, how to use derived properties to handle complex logic, how to write methods that are focused on doing a single thing, how to isolate side effects so they do not affect other logic and unit tests, and how to clean up event listeners to prevent memory leaks.

 ## Organize ViewModel properties

 The organization of a Component’s ViewModel should convey which properties the ViewModel should change and where those changes should happen.
-This is how we suggest ViewModels be organized:
+We suggest organizing a ViewModel using the following sections:

+* External stateful properties - Properties passed in to the component through [can-stache-bindings bindings].
+* Internal stateful properties - Stateful properties "owned" by this component.
+* Derived properties - Properties derived from stateful properties.
+* Methods - Methods that change stateful properties and dispatch events that can be used in derived properties and side effects.
+* Side effects - Side effects that depend on the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction#What_is_the_DOM) should be done in the `connectedCallback`.

+Here is an example (click the "Run in your browser" button to see them in action):

 ```html
 <viewmodel-organization heading:raw="ViewModel Organization Example"></viewmodel-organization>